tESS RENÉ

 Trying new decision strategies is how we disconfirm old core beliefs in real life showing the nervous system “I can survive this.”

-Woman hugging herself at desk, symbolising how writing your own paradigm brings clarity and reduces time spent being indecisive, in article by Tess René Coaching.
+Why am I indecisive about asking for permission.
+Woman hugging herself at desk, symbolising how writing your own paradigm brings clarity and reduces time spent being indecisive, in article, why am I indecisive, by Tess René Coaching.

-When you write your own paradigm choices feel clearer because they’re rooted in your beliefs, not borrowed ones.
+When you write your own paradigm decisions feel clear because they’re rooted in your beliefs, not borrowed ones.

-Paradigms are the lived-out expression of core beliefs.
-If you don’t write your own paradigm, you’re probably living by someone else’s beliefs.
+Paradigms are the lived-out expression of your core beliefs.
+If you don’t consciously write your own, you’ll end up living by someone else’s.

 Another person’s Paradigm won’t fit you.